0%

 birds of prey fanfiction starring Batgirl, Sonya Blade, and Black Canary

-In this Birds of Prey fanfiction, Seattle detective Sonya Blade and her vigilante friend Black Canary pursues the international criminal Kano who murdered Sonya’s partner.
+In this Birds of Prey fanfiction, Seattle detective Sonya Blade and her vigilante friend Black Canary pursue the international criminal Kano, who murdered Sonya’s partner.

 Want to read from the beginning?
 CLICK HERE!